The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

 However, they sometimes only open on cloudy days or at night.

-The smell of this North and South American native plant is somewhat like the lily.
+This North and South American native plant smell somewhat like lily.

 Four-o’clock (Mirabilis Jalapa)

 Also known as Marvel of Peru and Beauty of the Night, Mirabilis Jalapa is the most widely grown Mirabilis species.

 Mirabilis is the Latin word for wonderful, referring to the beautiful flowers the plants of this genus produce.

 Easily grown in USDA zones 7 to 11, M. Jalapa is a small and tender bushy plant known for its large, colorful blooms with sweet citrusy scent.

 Unlike most plants, the flowers of this Mirabilis species open in the late afternoon – hence, the common name is four o’clock.

 The flowers are large and can appear in various colors, ranging from red, pink, and magenta to yellow to white.